18 Essential Activities to Defeat Gambling Addiction and Naturally Increase Dopamine

-- A neurotransmitter generated in the ventral tegmental area and the nucleus accumbens.
+- A neurotransmitter is generated in the ventral tegmental area, and the nucleus accumbens.
 It actively participates in the “dopaminergic system” of the brain, mainly concerned with stimuli and reward.

 - The brain generates dopamine by converting the amino acid tyrosine into another called L-dopa.
 Enzymes then turn the latter into the neurotransmitter.
 While technical, this process becomes important when discussing your diet.

 To simplify, dopamine is the brain’s proverbial carrot that motivates organisms to perform tasks for a subsequent reward.
 A monkey turning a lever knowing it will receive fruit, an employee working in an office for eight hours, a sporadic gambler buying a lottery ticket for a future raffle, or a habitual player logging into top online casinos UK are all (to some extent) animated by similar brain circuitry that uses the same neurotransmitter – dopamine.

 Naturally, a stimulant that regulates task reward in the brain is ripe for abuse.
 This is also the case since dopamine, to put it simply, feels nice.

 The relation between pleasurable stimuli and dopamine (and addictive substances and behaviours) has scientific backing.
 On one side, consuming addictive substances like cocaine, heroin, and alcohol will release dopamine.
 If its production is blocked, these stimuli become unpleasant.